 Each period was worse than the last, February was the worst.
 Then March hit and I ended up really sick.
 I brushed it off thinking it was my hateful uterus out to get me.
 Instead I had 103+ fever, bronchitis and a baby.

 The last part was awesome, the rest not so much.
 I’m still breastfeeding (after 8 months) but sadly I wasn’t one of those lucky women who hold off their periods through some hormonal miracle.

 Even after giving it a baby my uterus is still angry with me about it’s empty status.
 Pre-baby I used to take enough painkillers to make my LPN husband really nervous just so I could function and you know, not throw up.
-So I need a better method.
-I want a better method.
+So I needed a better method.
+I wanted a better method.

 This also happened to be right at the beginning of my period (TMI ahead) when I wanted to eat everything and if I couldn’t eat it I wanted to sleep on it.
 I noticed an appreciable drop in my milk supply so I figured it was a great time to try out the raspberry leaf tea.